• Skip to main content

 Ultimately, wrist pins weren’t a very common problem on the Detroit Diesel 60 Series engine.
 However, damage could be pretty severe in the cases of defective pins.
 It could lead to components being thrown thru the block.
 Of course, a hole in the block isn’t a cheap ordeal and often results in the need for engine replacement.

-2) Detroit Diesel Bearing Problems
+2) Bearing Problems

 One thing Detroit did to improve fuel economy was program the engine to idle at low RPM’s.
 However, it turns out, the low idle speed often wasn’t high enough to properly operate the oil pump.
 This would lead to low oil pressure at idle.
 In turn, the bearings would wear down prematurely due to oil starvation and poor overall oil flow.